adjust/unity_sdk/README.md

 #### iOS

-To obtain the IDFA, call the function `idfa`:
+To obtain the IDFA, call the function `getIdfa`:

 ```cs
 Adjust.getIdfa ()